kdbrian/kdbrian/construction/resume.md

 **Email:** [Brianskidga09@gmail.com](mailto:Brianskidga09@gmail.com)

 ## Career Objective
-Passionate and dedicated software developer with hands-on experience in Android and web development.
-Seeking to leverage my skills and knowledge to create innovative solutions that address real-world challenges.
+Aspiring to be a Passionate and dedicated software developer.
+Seeking to leverage my skills and knowledge to create innovative solutions that address real-world challenges, having fun too.
 Eager to join a dynamic team and contribute to impactful projects in software development.

 ## Experience
 **Intern, Graph Technologies**